Skip To Content

 The item properties that can be updated vary between item types, and there are unique actions that trigger the /update operation.
 For example, if the item is a web map, updating the tag, configuring a pop-up, or changing the basemap are all update events that will trigger the webhook.

-The following table lists the trigger events for supported portal items, which include web maps, web apps, layers, packages, and PDF documents:
+The following table lists the event triggers for your organization's items, which include web maps, web apps, layers, packages, and PDFs:

 All trigger events for all items